enescakir/balance/README.md

 // Returns: valid => false, err => CustomPairError
 ```

+## How It Works
+The balance checking algorithm uses stack at the core.
+The stack is simple First in Last out data structure.

+The algorithm iterates over the given string.
+If it encounters an opening character, pushes the character to stack.
+On the other hand, if it gets a closing character, pops the top element from the stack and checks them for pairing.
+Eventually, if they aren't matching pairs, it raises `MismatchError`.
+If the encountered character is not a member of either the opening or closing sets, it raises `UnknownCharacterError`.
+End of the iteration, the stack should be empty.
+If not, there is an unclosed parenthesis.
+So it raises `UnclosedParenthesesError`

 ## HTTP Server
 It's a simple HTTP server that shows example usage for `balance` package.